Illinois State University

 3. Develop methods for involving public school personnel in CTE activities.

-1. Work with the Provost, Academic Senate, and the Academic Planning Committee, on specifying the role of teacher education within this multi-purpose institution and participating in University academic planning as it relates to teacher education.
+1. Work with the Provost, Academic Senate, and the Academic Planning Committee, on specifying the role of teacher education and educator licensure within this multi-purpose institution and participating in academic planning as it relates to teacher education.
 This planning role includes:

-4. working with the Provost and the University’s academic planners in identifying the nature of the ongoing changing role of teacher education in the mission of the University; and,
+4. Working with the Provost and the University’s academic planners in identifying the nature of the ongoing changing role of teacher education and educator licensure in the mission of the University.

-2. Encourage cooperation among departments and colleges to work for common educational goals.
+1. Encourage cooperation among the ISU laboratory schools, departments, and colleges to work toward common educational goals.

 1. Monitor program requirements as mandated by the State or by accrediting bodies in teacher education to assure their timely implementation.